- Optimizely X Web Experimentation

 Click the button to change the loading method from synchronous to asynchronous, or vice versa.

-Asynchronous loading is not encouraged.
-It may be required when the variation code includes a lot of heavy lifting and might affect other variations and experiments running on the same page, and its use should be limited to those instances.
+Asynchronous loading may be required when the variation code includes a lot of heavy lifting and might affect other variations and experiments running on the same page.
+Learn more about synchronous and asynchronous snippet loading, including the strengths and drawbacks of both load types.